Lido on Ethereum

 Doing well, but can improve

-As of Q1 2025, approximately 22% of validators are still operated by North America–based Node Operators (US and Canada), while European entities continue to dominate the landscape.
+As of Q3/2025, approximately 20% of validators are still operated by North America–based Node Operators (US and Canada), while European entities continue to dominate the landscape at 62%.
 Progress in expanding geographical diversity—through the inclusion of operators from Asia and South America, as well as broader validator distribution—remains evident, though largely unchanged from the previous quarter.
 Continued community efforts are encouraged to further promote decentralization across regions.
 Latest stats can be found here.

 Currently, if Node Operators don’t process exits on time (in other words, try to block users from obtaining their withdrawn ETH), they suffer penalties (automatically enforced by the protocol, as well as reputational).
-There have been 0 incidents of non-exit, and one case of delay.
-The Triggerable Exits framework is expected to be introduced in August 2025.
+The Triggerable Exits framework is live on the Lido protocol as of October 2025.
 It allows validators to be exited from the Execution Layer without any participation from the NO. NOs will generally still be expected to process exits via the Consensus Layer in fair weather, as it is cheaper and more efficient compared to Execution Layer driven triggered withdrawals.
+However, the Triggerable Withdrawals framework introduces an additional fallback mechanism if regular exit steps are not carried out, substantially reducing trust assumptions towards NOs and Oracles.

 Public Delegate Platform and Delegate Incentivization Program were established in August 2024.
 In Q4, 2024 Lido DAO has 7 delegates with more than 2M LDO delegated to each on-chain, which makes them eligible for incentives.
 You can see all the public delegates here and check delegates' voting participation here.

-Reliance on public cloud continues to remain stable at 50% in Q1/2025.
+Reliance on public cloud continues to remain stable at 49% in Q3/2025.
 The usage is balanced against forms of Bare Metal (Colocated, On-Premises or Dedicated Hardware).
 Details can be found in the Lido VaNOM web-app.

 Contribute to the discussion